phyloacc/PhyloAcc/docs/code-issues.md

 - Deduplicate output and monitor formatting before touching rate kernels.
 - Extract small common row-building/data-reduction helpers first.
-- Leave `sample_rate` until after RNG and RAII fixes, because it mutates a lot of state and differs more deeply between ST and GT.
+- Leave `sample_rate` until after narrow RAII fixes and more focused tests, because it mutates a lot of state and differs more deeply between ST and GT.

 Testing needed: